maurotory/jenkins-cli/README.md

 The tool will look for credentials in the `~/.jctl/config.json` by default.

 Create a file as shown below.
 Replace the values With your own Jenkins server configuration.
+The `host`,`user`i and `token` values are mandatory.
 ```
 {
   "host" : "http://localhost:8080",
   "user": "my-user",
   "token": "my-token"
+  "job": "my-root-folder/my-subfolder/my-job"
 }
 ```
+And `job`, which is an optional field, corresponds to the full project name of the job, so in case the job is created inside a folder, add the whole path.
-And then run the command below.
+Then run the command below.
 If you receive a success message with the Jenkins server info it means that you are good to go!
 ```
 jctl info
 ```